 5. Reset and repeat.
 Pause briefly at the bottom to check your position.
 Then explode up again.
 Beginners should fully reset between each rep. More advanced?
 Transition immediately into the next jump.

-Jump squat proper form showing squat loading position, mid-air triple extension, and soft landing with bent knees
+Jump squat proper form sequence: squat loading position with hips back and knees bent, full triple extension at jump apex, and soft landing with bent knees absorbing impact

-Jump squat proper form: load in squat, explode with full extension, land softly with bent knees.
+Jump squat proper form: load in a parallel squat, explode with full hip-knee-ankle extension, land softly with bent knees and quiet feet.

 Common Mistakes to Avoid